 There are certain foods that rats you should never give to your rat under circumstances.
-Finding out which foods are safe to offer, and which ones are not, is of crucial importance for any rat owner.
+Finding out which foods are safe to offer is of crucial importance for any rat owner.
 After all, rats are unable to throw up because they do not have a gag reflex, so if you feed them the wrong food there can be disastrous consequences.

 Today, we’re going to talk about pineapples and whether or not they’re safe for rats to eat.
 I’ll go over everything you need to know, ranging from whether or not rats like this fruit, to whether they derive any benefits from eating it.
 Let’s begin!

 The quick answer is this: Both male and female rats can safely consume pineapple in small quantities.
-It should not be a large part of their diet since it’s quite high in sugar which makes it easy to overfeed your rat, but the occasional piece of pineapple as a treat is not harmful.
+In fact, the occasional piece of pineapple can actually be good for your rat because it’s rich in vitamins and minerals.
+However, it should not be a large part of their diet since it’s quite high in sugar so be careful to avoid overfeeding.
 Make sure to remove the rind and crown before feeding.

 What’s in a pineapple?

 Whenever I discuss whether or not a rat can eat a particular kind of food I always like to take a look at what exactly is in the food.
-That way, we can get a better idea of what exactly our pet rats are putting in their mouths.
+That way, we can get a better idea of what we’re feeding our pet rats.

 A cup (5.8 ounces) of this fruit contains the following:

 - 2.3 grams of fiber

 - 87% water